mesoneer-ag/camunda-modeler-property-info-plugin/README.md

 ## How to install

-Put this directory into the plugins directory of the Camunda Modeler and you're ready to go.
+Adding a plugin is as easy as putting the directory into the directory `{MODELER_LOCATION}/plugins`.
+On macOS you have to create the `plugins` folder in this directoy: `/Users/{USER_NAME}/Library/Application Support/camunda-modeler`.
+A compressed version is always available in the release section.

 ## Licence